Table of Contents

 NATO Founder Countries

-NATO encourages democratic principles and gives its members the opportunity to consult and work together on defence and security-related matters in order to solve disputes, foster trust, and, ultimately, minimize conflict.
+NATO encourages democratic principles and allows its members to consult and work together on defence and security-related matters to solve disputes, foster trust, and, ultimately, minimize conflict.

 NATO is committed to the peaceful resolution of disputes.
 If diplomatic efforts fail, it has the military power to undertake crisis-management operations.
 These are carried out under the collective defence clause of NATO’s founding treaty – Article 5 of the Washington Treaty or under a United Nations mandate, alone or in cooperation with other countries and international organisations.